AdobeDocs/campaign-standard.en/help/integrating/using/creating-email-experience-manager.md

 This integration between Adobe Campaign Standard and Adobe Experience Manager allows you to use content created in Adobe Experience Manager in your Adobe Campaign emails.

-This use case will show you how to create an email content in Adobe Experience Manager.
+With this use case you will learn how to create and manage email contents in Adobe Experience Manager, then use them for your marketing campaigns by importing them in your emails into Adobe Campaign Standard.

 ## Prerequisites {#prerequisites}